MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 1. The external authentication provider redirects the user back to Entra ID with a valid token, including all required claims.
 1. Entra ID validates that the token's signature came from the configured external authentication provider, and then checks the contents of the token.
 1. Entra ID validates the token against the requirements.
-1. If the validation succeeds, the user satisfied the MFA requirement.
+1. The user satisfied the MFA requirement if the validation succeeds.
 The user might also have to meet other policy requirements.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::